Jessica Roberts

+She was part of the Great Britain squad which won gold in the team pursuit at the 2024 UCI Track Cycling World Championships in Ballerup, Denmark.

+Later at the event, she won silver in the omnium.

 Career

 Roberts won the British National Road Race Championships in 2018.
 Her sister, Amy Roberts is also a professional cyclist.

 Roberts won her third national title at the 2023 British Cycling National Track Championships, she won the Team Pursuit for the third time, after previously winning the title in 2017 and 2019.

+She competed for Great Britain at the 2024 Summer Olympics.